2dv514/syllabus/lectures/lectures/01_course_definitions/slides.md

 ## Principle of IoC
 * It should be easy to destroy and rebuild systems/servers
   * The design should support a infrastructure that is always changing
-  * Treat your servers as cattle, not pets
+  * "Treat your servers as cattle, not pets"
 * System should be consistent
   * Same type of servers should have identical configurations - server templates
 * If a task can be scripted, script it!